The Media Authorities

 Germany has a dual broadcasting system, which includes public service broadcasting programmes and private television and radio channels.
 Private programmes such as RTL, Sat.
 1, Klassik Radio, or Energy primarily finance themselves through advertising.
 The public broadcasting corporations ARD and ZDF receive money from broadcasting license fees.

-According to constitutional law, broadcasting lies within the competence of the federal States.
+According to constitutional law, broadcasting is a state matter in Germany.
 This also applies to broadcasting supervision.
-For this reason, nearly every German state has a state media authority.
-Berlin and Brandenburg as well as Hamburg and Schleswig-Holstein have joint media authorities.
+For this reason, nearly every German state has a Media Authority.
+Berlin and Brandenburg as well as Hamburg and Schleswig-Holstein have joint Media Authorities.

-The state media authorities work on the basis of the Interstate Broadcasting Agreement, the Youth Media Protection Agreement, and the state media laws.
+The Media Authorities work on the basis of the Interstate Broadcasting Agreement, the Youth Media Protection Agreement, and the state media laws.
 The cooperation is regulated in the Interstate Broadcasting Agreement.
 The tasks of the four commissions ZAK, KEK, KJM, and GVK are also described here.
-Internal cooperation at the administrative level is regulated in the ALM statute.